nemethconsulting/writing-samples/docs/index.md

-# Use the links below to review my technical and marketing writing samples.
+# Technical and Marketing Writing Samples for Jason Nemeth

 1. API Documentation: